Time zero regularity of Ricci flow: Curvature decay of symmetric Ricci flows on

 We have already commented that the lower bound $K\geq - \frac{1}{2t}$ is already known.
 We prove the upper bound $K\leq \frac{1}{2t}$ using the notion of pressure that is widely used in the study of the porous medium equation and the fast diffusion equation.
 The calculations we make are close to, for example, those in the work of Esteban-Rodriguez-Vazquez \cite{ERV}, and the general idea can be traced back to \cite{AB}.
 A notable departure from the existing theory of the logarithmic fast diffusion equation is that we do not make any boundedness assumptions on $u$, nor growth or decay conditions at spatial infinity.
 In Theorem \ref{sym_thm}, all such possible conditions are replaced by the geometric assumption that the flow is complete.
 The improvements here are possible because we deviate substantially from the earlier literature in our application of the maximum principle, taking a geometric approach and implicitly using the remarkable properties of the distance function and its evolution under Ricci flow.

-\begin{proof}[Proof of Theorem \ref{sym_thm}] Under the Ricci flow, the conformal factor $u$ of a metric $u(dx^2+dy^2)$ evolves under the equation $u_t=\lap \log u$.
+\begin{proof}[Proof of Theorem \ref{sym_thm}] On a surface, the Ricci flow can be written $\pl{g}{t}=-2Kg$, where $K$ is the Gauss curvature.
+If we write the metric locally as $u(dx^2+dy^2)$ then $K=-\frac{1}{2u}\lap \log u$, where $\lap$ is the Laplacian with respect to the isothermal coordinates $x$ and $y$, and so the conformal factor $u$ evolves under the equation $u_t=\lap \log u$.
 Because of the symmetry of the flow in this theorem, the conformal factor can be viewed as a solution $u\colon \R\times (0,T)\to (0,\infty)$ to the equation

 A short calculation confirms that $w:=\frac{1}{u}$, which coincides with the so-called pressure up to a sign, solves the equation

 The quantity $q:=w_{xx}$ then satisfies the equation \beqa q_t &= [w_t]_{xx}\\ &=[wq-(w_x)^2]_{xx}\\ &=w.q_{xx}+ 2w_x q_x+ q^2-(2q_xw_x+2q^2)\\ &= w.q_{xx}-q^2. \eeqa Forgetting the symmetry of the flow, and viewing $q$ as a function on the whole of $\R^2\times (0,T)$ that is independent of $y$, this amounts to